-- Practice the time-out procedure with your child when he or she is in a good mood.
-Explain that misbehaving, such as throwing food or not sharing toys, will result in a time-out.
+- Practice the time-out procedure with your child when your child is in a good mood.
+Explain that bad behavior, such as throwing food or not sharing toys, will result in a time-out.

-The time-out procedure includes telling your child why he or she is going to time-out.
+- Explain why your child is going to time-out.
 State only once, "Time-out for having a temper tantrum."
-Then:

 - Direct or take your child to the time-out place.
-If you need to carry your child, hold him or her facing away from you.
+If you need to carry your child, hold your child facing away from you.

 - Set the timer for the time-out period.
 The rule of thumb is 1 minute for each year of age, with a maximum of 5 minutes for time-out.

 - At the end of time-out, say to your child, "Okay, time-out is over."
-Also, let the child know in some way that you love him or her, such as a hug.
+And let your child know in some way that you love them, such as a hug.